Pre-Training with Whole Word Masking for Chinese BERT: Experimental Setups

 \subsection{Data Processing}

-We downloaded the latest Wikipedia dump\footnote{\url{https://dumps.wikimedia.org/zhwiki/latest/}}, and pre-processed with {\tt WikiExtractor.py} as suggested by \citet{devlin-etal-2019-bert}, resulting 1,307 extracted files.
-Note that, we use both Simplified and Traditional Chinese in this dump.
-After cleaning the raw text (such as removing {\tt html} tagger) and separating the document, we obtain 13.6M lines in the final input text.
-In order to identify the boundary of Chinese words, we use LTP\footnote{\url{http://ltp.ai}} \citep{che2010ltp} for Chinese Word Segmentation (CWS).
-We use official {\tt create\_pretraining\_data.py} to convert raw input text to the pre-training examples, which was provided in BERT GitHub repository.
-We generate two sets of pre-training examples with a maximum length of 128 and 512, as suggested by \citet{devlin-etal-2019-bert}, for computation efficiency and learning long-range dependencies.
+We use Wikipedia dump\footnote{https://dumps.wikimedia.org/zhwiki/latest/} (as of March 25, 2019), and pre-process with {\tt WikiExtractor.py} as suggested by \cite{devlin-etal-2019-bert}, resulting in 1,307 extracted files.
+We use both Simplified and Traditional Chinese in this dump and do not convert the Traditional Chinese portion into Simplified one.
+We demonstrate the effectiveness in the Traditional Chinese task in Section \ref{sec-results-mrc}.
+After cleaning the raw text, such as removing {\tt html} tags and separating the document, we obtain about 0.4B words.
+As Chinese Wikipedia data is relatively small, besides Chinese Wikipedia, we also use extended training data for training these pre-trained language models (mark with {\tt ext} in the model name).
+The in-house collected extended data contains encyclopedia, news, and question answering web, which has 5.4B words and is over ten times bigger than the Chinese Wikipedia.
+Note that we always use extended data for MacBERT and omit the {\tt ext} mark.
+In order to identify the boundary of Chinese words for whole word masking, we use LTP \cite{che2010ltp} for Chinese word segmentation.
+We use official {\tt create\_pretraining\_data.py} provided by \cite{devlin-etal-2019-bert} to convert the raw input text to the pre-training examples.